Your Uniquely Eureka Community Service Experience starts here!

 - If it is part of an organization such as EC4DAX, Student Foundation, Alpha Phi Omega, etc., count the hours you are actually volunteering at an event (writing donation letters, working the concession stand, participating in a campus clean-up), but typically not hours involved in planning and organizing for these types of events.

 - Be sure to complete the appropriate paperwork; general risk waiver forms are always required for participants to complete when going anywhere off campus to serve.

 - When traveling outside of the City of Eureka, campus organizations/groups are required to complete the Group Travel Form, and all members are required to complete or have on file in the Office of Student Life, the travel/medical release forms (these forms are good for one year).

 - While students are challenged to be intentional about their service activities, please know that we are seeking brief responses for goals/reflection fields on the documentation form.
 If any of the fields do not apply, you may note N/A or not applicable.

 - Students documenting service hours for campus opportunities, scholarships, Sandifer Fellowship, etc., should also be recording and keeping their own service records.
-The information collected through College’s service documentation process may be used as a reference, but does not suffice as evidence of students’ service involvement.
+The information collected through the College’s service documentation process may be used as a reference but does not suffice as evidence of students’ service involvement.

 East Peoria, IL